EcomPHP/tiktokshop-php/README.md

 $authorizedShopList = $client->Shop->getAuthorizedShop();

-// extract shop_id from $authorizedShopList
+// extract shop_id & cipher from $authorizedShopList for use later
 ```

 ## Refresh your access token